jinikeda/weads/Development_Note.md

 ## Development (desirable)
 - Replace private module: **pyadcircmodules**
 - Read maxele.63 and create a max inundation map (Pete creates a Python file).
 Jin modifies hydromem.py (ongoing)
-- Develop a based approach see src_branch
+- Develop a point-based approach.
+See, src_branch
 - Consider the climate and catastrophic aspects of WEADS development after the development of hydroMEM.
 ~~- MEM 5 classifications in src/mem.py (Jin done on Aug 22)~~
 - Pete modifies src/tidaldatums.py (avoid double for loops) -> Jin and Chris will work on Cython with parallelization.